ArpanManna/Cross-chain-Anonymous-Dispute-Resolution/README.md

 Head over to [faucets.chain.link](https://faucets.chain.link/) and get some tesnet ETH & LINK.
 You should see the ETH and LINK show up in your metamask.
 [You can read more on setting up your wallet with LINK.](https://docs.chain.link/docs/deploy-your-first-contract/#install-and-fund-your-metamask-wallet)

-3. Setup a Chainlink VRF Subscription ID

-Head over to [vrf.chain.link](https://vrf.chain.link/) and setup a new subscription, and get a subscriptionId.
-You can reuse an old subscription if you already have one.

 [You can get the router and LINK address from](https://docs.chain.link/ccip/supported-networks/v1_2_0/testnet) .
 You should leave this step with:

 1. routerAddress